 The City I call home and one of the rising stars of the vegan food scene.
 If you like London but find it too crowded then Brighton is a great compromise.
 It’s very much like a ‘London by the sea’ and has so many great restaurants and cafes.

 My favourite places in no particular order

 If you love good Japanese food then you absolutely must visit one of my all-time favourite restaurants.
 It’s not all sushi and it has a classy feel while still making you feel right at home.
-The mock duck and sushi boat ara must, they’re amazing.
-This is how sushi should should always be eaten when it looks this good.
+The mock duck and sushi boat are a must, they’re amazing.
+This is how sushi should always be eaten when it looks this good.

 This lovely little cafe is tucked away by Preston Park and has some of the best food in Brighton.
 They even make and sell their own bacon!
 Which is amazing btw (some of my fav vegan bacon).
 They do everything from a Sunday roast to burgers and pancakes.
 The full English or the Sunday roast and my favourite juice (Carrot, apple, beetroot & ginger) are what I usually stop in for.
 They usually have some delicious sweet treats from Rosina Makes at the counter as well which I can never resist.